testbefund/testbefund-api/readme.md

 This will build the jar, package it into a docker container and let's compose run it.

+## Authentication
+Testbefund uses AzureAD to validate an OIDC token.
+To know against which AzureAD tenant testbefund has to validate incoming tokens, the environment variable ``TENANT_ID`` has to be set.

+If you want to test it out yourself, you will need to register an application with AzureAD.
+See https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/developer-guidance-for-integrating-applications for more details.

+If you register an application in the default microsoft tenant, the tenant will be ``common``

+While registering, make sure to use the ``Single Page Application`` configuration, otherwise the authorization code flow won't work.

 ### Docker Envs
 The following environment variables are available and have to be set.
 * ``DB_URL`` is the JDBC connection string